 2. The presenter should negotiate the terms of all performance/event arrangements directly with each artist or ensemble.
 Upon finalization of the terms of the contract, the presenter should go to the Commission’s website and fill out an online Presenter Touring Assistance Application including a copy of the signed contract by the deadline.

-3. The Commission awards touring support grants to presenters (sponsors) of a particular artist/ensemble on a first-come, first-served basis from that artist’s/ensemble’s allocation until December 1.
+3. The Commission awards touring support grants to presenters (sponsors) of a particular artist/ensemble on a first-come, first-served basis from that artist’s/ensemble’s allocation until February 1, 2021.
 Presenters (sponsors) should not consider touring grants automatic but should wait for confirmation from the Commission.
-Award letters are generally emailed by the Commission two weeks after receipt of each completed application and contract--delete tis sentence.
+Award letters are generally emailed by the Commission two weeks after receipt of each completed application and contract.

 4. Touring grant award confirmation letters are generally emailed to the presenter about two weeks after the Commission receives the completed application questionnaire and signed contract.
 A copy of the grant award confirmation letter is also emailed to the artist, ensemble, or agent.

 5. For grant awards of over $150, the Commission sends 85 percent of the grant award to the presenter prior to the scheduled event/concert.
 The remainder of each grant award—15 percent—is held until the Commission receives the final report from the presenter and it has been approved.
 For grants of $150 or less, payment will be made after the Commission has received and approved the final report.
 It is the responsibility of the presenter to complete and submit the final report form to the Commission no later than 30 days after each touring performance/event and before June 15.
 Final report forms are available on the VCA's online grant system under the applicant's Dashboard - "Follow Ups".